-Amid backlash, NYers support Starbucks’ refugee hiring plan
+Starbucks refugee hiring plan gets support from NYC residents - amNewYork

 A political battle is brewing in Starbucks locations across the country — and New Yorkers say they’re standing by their baristas.

-City customers said they applauded the coffeehouse chain’s announcement that it would hire 10,000 refugees following President Donald Trump’s controversial ban on all refugees for 120 days and on citizens from seven majority-Muslim nations for 90 days.
+City customers said they applauded the coffeehouse chain’s announcement that it would hire 10,000 refugees after President Donald Trump signed a controversial ban on all refugees for 120 days and on citizens from seven majority-Muslim nations for 90 days.

-And New York customers said they’ll be ordering frappucinos from their local shop more often to defy the social media commenters who are calling for a Starbucks boycott.
+And New York customers said they’ll be ordering Frappuccinos from their local shop even more often to defy social media commenters calling for a Starbucks boycott.

 “New York is such a powerful city.
 So many people have the dream about coming here and when they succeed it sends a message,” said Emma Silverton, 19, a daily customer from Brooklyn.

-Starbucks CEO Howard Schultz made the announcement Sunday night in a letter to his employees that heavily criticized Trump’s controversial moves.
+Starbucks CEO Howard Schultz made the announcement Sunday night in a letter to his employees that heavily criticized Trump’s moves.

-In addition to hiring the refugees over five years in its shops in 75 countries, Starbucks said it supported Dreamers — young people who were brought into the United States illegally and have grown up here, offered health care options to all of its employees and would “build bridges and not walls,” with Mexico.
+In addition to the plan to hire the refugees over five years in its shops in 75 countries, Starbucks said it supported so-called Dreamers — young people who were brought into the United States illegally and have grown up here — would offer health care options to all of its employees and would “build bridges and not walls,” with Mexico.

 “In the face of recent events around the world, let me assure you that we will stay true to our values and do everything we can possibly do to support and invest in every partner’s well-being while taking the actions that are squarely within our ability to control,” Schultz wrote.